dportik/Stacks_pipeline/docs/stacks_pipeline_wiki.md

 ```

+### fasta

-**fasta**: Written as `NAME.fasta`.
+Written as `NAME.fasta`.
 Common file format for storing sequence data.
 Here, the single SNPs from all loci are concatenated.
 Consensus SNPs are used for the samples (data are not phased).
 Example contents:

 ```
 >din_9250